The REAL Costa RicaFind it Fast! Use Search

 General Information about hotels and accommodations in Costa Rica

-These accommodations are located everywhere... in the cities, next to volcanoes, in the jungles, in the rainforests, at the beaches, in the mountains, on the banks of rivers and lagoons... just about everywhere you might want to go in Costa Rica, there will be an accommodation to fit your needs.
+Accommodations are located everywhere... in the cities, next to volcanoes, in the jungles, in the rainforests, at the beaches, in the mountains, on the banks of rivers and lagoons... just about everywhere you might want to go in Costa Rica, there will be an something to fit your needs.
 Here is what to expect:

 [Top]